Childhood Arc ~ I'm Quite Knowledgeable! ~

 Because!
 If you're in a world with magic, you want to use real magic!

-(Besides, switching to exercise now would feel like losing!
-I'm not some cheap girl who settles for stew when I want curry!)
+(Besides, switching to exercise now would feel like admitting defeat!
+I'm not the kind of girl who settles for stew when she wants curry!)

 —and then she recalled something.